What Beans Do Starbucks Use for Espresso? Secret Revealed (2026)

 When the temperature drops, the most popular Starbucks hot drinks lean on that heavy roast to balance out rich dairy or plant based milks, because somehow it just works.
 For a sort of masterclass in the classic Starbucks espresso drinks these top picks really showcase the bean profile quite nicely:

-• Caffè Latte: a comforting, kind of balanced mix of rich espresso and steamed milk, with a light foam cap on top.
+- Caffè Latte: A Caffe Latte is a comforting, kind of balanced mix of rich espresso and steamed milk, with a light foam cap on top.
 The intense caramel hints from the Starbucks signature dark roast go right through the milk , so it doesn’t end up getting all washed out.

 Best Starbucks Coffee Frappuccino